 - Our state’s nearly 1,200 licensed cheesemakers produce over 600 types, styles and varieties of cheese – nearly double the number of any other state.

-- Wisconsin ranks first in the export of specialty cheeses, ginseng roots, prepared/preserved cranberries, mink, bovine semen, prepared/preserved sweet corn, and sausages.
+- Wisconsin ranks first in the export of specialty cheeses, ginseng roots, prepared/preserved cranberries, mink, dairy bovine genetics, and prepared meats.

-- Sauces and miscellaneous food preparations, dairy, and beverages including ethanol were Wisconsin's most valuable agricultural export categories in 2022.
+- Sauces and yeasts, dairy, and prepared vegetables were Wisconsin's most valuable agricultural export categories in 2023.